Louis Theroux: Personal life

 Theroux's first marriage was to Susanna Kleeman until they divorced in 2002; he later told Sathnam Sanghera of the Financial Times, "What happened was that my girlfriend was living with me in New York.
 She was having trouble finding work ... legally.
 So we got married, to make it easier for her.
 We never really considered ourselves married in the full sense – there were no wedding photos or anything like that.
 It was really a marriage of convenience."

 Theroux married his long-time girlfriend, Nancy Strang, on 13 July 2012.
 They have three sons together.
 In a 2012 masterclass, he spoke of the challenges of combining family life with the need to work on projects.
 They lived in the Harlesden area of London until temporarily moving to Los Angeles in early 2013, allowing him more time to focus on his LA Stories series.
 In 2017, they relocated to Los Angeles.
 Theroux and his family spent COVID-19 lockdowns at their home in North-West London.

 Theroux is an atheist.
-He dabbled with cannabis at 17 and later said that, while he acknowledges that cannabis is an intoxicant and can trigger certain mental health issues, he supports its legalisation.
+He dabbled with cannabis at 17, and through his 20s and early 30s used it regularly to help him sleep.
+He later said that, while he acknowledges that cannabis is an intoxicant and can trigger certain mental health issues, he supports its legalisation.
 He has also revealed that he has a fear of flying.
-In 2023, he announced that he suffers from alopecia that has caused facial hair loss.
+In 2023, he announced that he has alopecia that has caused facial hair loss.

 In 2018, Theroux's Twitter account was hacked by cybersecurity firm Insinia as part of their attempt to highlight a longstanding security flaw in Twitter's system.

 Theroux is a supporter of West London football club Queens Park Rangers.